 Knee Sleeve Stability and Material

 A knee sleeve’s material will often influence how stable a sleeve is under the bar.
 The most common material used in knee sleeves is neoprene, which is composed of a family of synthetic rubbers.
-This material is used for a variety of applications, but has gained its popularity in lifting due to its ability to remain flexible and stable over time.
+This material is used for a variety of applications but has gained popularity in lifting due to its ability to remain flexible and stable over time.

-Nylon and spandex are often used in lighter sleeves and tend to be more form fitting to the joint.
+Nylon and spandex are often used in lighter sleeves and tend to be more form-fitting to the joint.
 These materials stretch very well and allow a sleeve to hug the knee tightly without slippage.
 Cotton is also a common material you’ll find in a sleeve and give them their soft texture on the skin.
 With our stability assessments, we analyzed a sleeve’s actual make and the activity it was being applied to.

 Mobility and Rigidity

 This assessment shadows the above point and often comes down to a sleeve’s thickness.
 A thicker sleeve will often limit mobility, and provide more support throughout movements.
-Conversely, thinner sleeves will work best with mobility focused athletes like Olympic lifters and functional fitness athletes.
+Conversely, thinner sleeves will work best with mobility-focused athletes like Olympic lifters and functional fitness athletes.
 Material plays a role in this assessment, but so does the actual knee sleeve design.

 For this assessment, we analyze how a sleeve follows the joint in different movements.
 A more mobile sleeve won’t hinder performance due to mobility issues.
 On the flip side, when we analyzed a sleeve’s rigidity we looked for support in bottom lifting positions.
 For example, the pop coming out of the hole on a squat.